tinysearch/tinysearch/NOTES.md

 What was very hard just a two years ago is easy now: shipping code in any language to every browser.
 We should make better use of it.

+Now the challenge becomes optimizing the index datastructure

+* cuckoofilter, all posts 45221 bytes

 [GRAPH SHOWING SPACE USAGE WITH DIFFERENT DATASTRUCTURES]

+## Lessons learned

+A lot of people dismiss WebAssembly as a toy technology.
+This cannot be further from the truth.
+WebAssembly will revolutionize the way we build web technology.
+Whenever there is a new technology, ask yourself: "What changed?
+What is possible now?".

 ## Future steps